-The Law has not codified any pre-emption rights.

-Statutory Pre- In the event that pre-emption rights are emption required on the issue or transfer of shares, Rights they would need to be "hard-wired" into the articles of association of a Jersey company (and, potentially, Shareholders' Agreement).

-1 [ersev companies companies

-A Jersey company may make a distribution from any source (other than from a nominal capital account and a capital redemption reserve), at any time, provided the directors are willing to provide the prescribed solvency statement (in summary that having regard to the prospects of the company and the amount and character of the company's financial resources the company will be able to carry on business and discharge its liabilities as they fall due).

-Article 115(2) of the Law makes it clear that the Law only restricts or seeks to control distributions which reduce the net assets of a company and in respect of which provision would have to be made in the accounts of the company under the accounting principles adopted by the company.
+Jersey companies UK companies Thoughts A Jersey company may make a distribution from any source (other than from a nominal capital account and a capital redemption reserve), at any time, provided the directors are willing to provide the prescribed solvency statement (in summary that having regard to the prospects of the company and the amount and character of the company's financial resources the company will be able to carry on business and discharge its liabilities as they fall due).
+Distributions Article 115(2) of the Law makes it clear that the Law only restricts or seeks to control distributions which reduce the net assets of a company and in respect of which provision would have to be made in the accounts of the company under the accounting principles adopted by the company.
+In the UK, a company may only make a distribution out of distributable profits.
+The breadth of sources from which a distribution may be made in Jersey is a useful feature of the Law and gives companies greater freedom and flexibility when making a distribution than in the UK, whilst the distribution procedure in Jersey provides sufficient safeguards for creditors.

-Distributions

-Redemptions

 Determination of whether the company is solvent is undertaken on a cash flow basis i.e. is the company able to discharge its debts as they fall due out of its assets?
 This of course means that distributions from Jersey companies may come from a wider array of sources, provided the directors can satisfy themselves that the company is solvent within the meaning provided in the prescribed wording under Art 115(4) of the Law.
 The articles of association of a Jersey Company (and/or any shareholders agreement) should always be reviewed to ensure there are no restrictions on the making of distributions.

-In a similar vein to the distributions regime, pursuant to Art 55(4) and (5) of the Law the redeemable limited shares of either a par value company or a no par value company may provided that the company in question is not an open-ended investment company and the shares are fully paid up be capable of being redeemed from any source, including capital.
+Redemptions In a similar vein to the distributions regime, pursuant to Art 55(4) and (5) of the Law the redeemable limited shares of either a par value company or a no par value company may provided that the company in question is not an open-ended investment company and the shares are fully paid up be capable of being redeemed from any source, including capital.
 Again in order to give effect to this the directors must pass the prescribed solvency statement, which is materially similar to the solvency statement required for distributions.
+In the UK, private companies are permitted to make redemptions out of capital and public companies are only permitted to redeem out of distributable profits or out of the proceeds of a fresh issue of shares made for the purposes of redemption, and any premium payable on redemption must be paid out of distributable profits.